opencivicdata/scrapers-ca/README.md

 Update the OCD-IDs:

     curl -O https://raw.githubusercontent.com/opencivicdata/ocd-division-ids/master/identifiers/country-ca.csv

+Check whether any non-authoritative CSVs are likely to be stale:

+    invoke csv_stale

+Check whether any CSV errors can be reported to data publishers:

+    invoke csv_error

 Scraper code rarely undergoes code review.
 The focus is on the quality of the data.